 - Unisex; watch size closely when ordering

 - Not good for low arches

-These are shoes designed for speed and efficiency.
-The nearly one-piece upper was made with breathability and features a knitted collar for a snug fit.
-You’ll feel like you’re wearing a nicely fitting sock rather than a running shoe.
+The GOrun 6 running shoes are designed for speed and comfort.
+The nearly one-piece upper is breathable and features a knitted collar for a snug fit.
+You’ll feel like you’re wearing nicely fitting socks rather than running shoes.

-The shoe has a 4mm offset, like many of the shoes we have featured, to take pressure off of the legs and increase comfort.
-The traction on the Go Run 6 is placed perfectly to give you optimal support on all services.
+The shoe has a 4mm offset, like many of the shoes we have featured, for a natural running feel.
+The cushioning on the GOrun 6 is lightweight but provides enough protection while running.

 Finally, this shoe has a pull-tab feature on the heel to help with speed and efficiency during transitions.
-It also has reflective qualities to make you more visible during road runs and practice.
+It also has reflective qualities to make you more visible during early morning and late evening training runs.

 - Nearly seamless, sock-like fit